 Customers want their experiences to be simpler and seamless, but are also keen to try new products, want choices and flexibility, access to curated, premium, personalized services.
 In all this, the desire to spend more on experiences rather than goods is evident.

-Brands are using it to A/B test, improve in-store/online experiences, tailor services, ultimately create stronger relationships.
+Brands are using it to A/B test, improve in-store/online experiences, tailor services, and ultimately create stronger relationships.

-Facebook, Apple and Amazon – concluded Caroline – are serious threats for the big travel players because of the immense power of their technology, the vastness of their data, and their ability to keep pushing boundaries.
-Amazon Prime, for example, can leverage on 66 million members spending 1.5 more than non-members.
+Facebook, Apple, and Amazon – concluded Caroline – are serious threats to the big travel players because of the immense power of their technology, the vastness of their data, and their ability to keep pushing boundaries.
+Amazon Prime, for example, can leverage 66 million members spending 1.5 more than non-members.
 Will they disrupt the travel sector and perhaps offer a subscription model?
 Don’t rule it out!

-John Flesta then delved deeper into some of the travelling trends Ipsos identified with their latest market research.
+John Flesta then delved deeper into some of the traveling trends Ipsos identified with their latest market research.

-Travellers demand personalised, curated experiences, and brands have varied, blurred client profiles in from of them.
+Travelers demand personalized, curated experiences, and brands have varied, blurred client profiles in from of them.
 This is creating a lot of change across the travel and tourism industry.

-John shared many great examples of innovators taking personalisation forward:
+John shared many great examples of innovators taking personalization forward:

 Finally, Martin showed the audience how Artificial Intelligence can tie all these trends and innovations together, helping insights managers and marketers make fast, winning decisions that accelerate growth.

 By demonstrating Market Logic’s Insights Platform, Martin was able to illustrate that: